marzzzello/dotfiles/README.md

 wpgtk-git
 xuserrun-dbus-git
 `
-Edit PKGBUILD of `i3status-rust-git` and change username of git repo to marzzzello (only if you want [terabyte disk space](https://github.com/marzzzello/i3status-rust/commit/e500745fae3cb486a094e5a6c09cdf1f7338d6ed).
-Also see [PR](https://github.com/greshake/i3status-rust/pull/392))
 2. If you want some fancy wallpaper images from the earth in almost realtime then also install `goes16-background-git` and `himawaripy-git`
 3. Install dotfiles like descriped further down.
 4. Set monitor layout with arandr.
 If you you want to save multiple different monitor setups have a look at autorandr.
 With `$mod+m` there is a script to set some basic layouts.